digpublishing/mupudig/content/bringing-books-online.md

     link: https://mw17.mwconf.org/paper/the-next-generation-of-online-publishing-building-on-what-weve-learned-together/
 ---

+{{< g-project-block >}}

-I was to label:a talk at MW entitled, “The Next Generation of Online Publishing: Building on What We’ve Learned Together”, but a bout of pneumonia kept me from it.
+I was to give a talk at MW entitled, “The Next Generation of Online Publishing: Building on What We’ve Learned Together”, but pneumonia kept me from it.
 The associated paper I wrote for it, however, remains.

 ## Abstract